 Module 3 - Practical Driving Test.

-Module 3 is carried out at DVSA test centre.
+Module 3 is carried out at the DVSA test centre.
 LTS is an approved DVSA test centre.
 Cost of this test is £115.00.
 To find out what happens on a practical LGV driving test Click Here.

 Module 4 - Practical Daily Checks.

-Module 4 is carried out at DVSA test centres and is all about daily checks, security of the load and passenger care, etc. You must pass module 2 before you can do module 4.
+Module 4 is carried out at DVSA test centres and is all about daily checks, the security of the load and passenger care, etc. You must pass module 2 before you can do module 4.
 LTS is an approved DVSA test centre.
 The fee for Module 4 is £175.00.
 This includes training, VAT and the test fee £55.
 Check out our MODULE 4 page.

 You can drive an LGV/PCV for yourself after successful completion of modules 1 & 3.
 For example, a horse box to transport your own horse, but you must NOT drive ‘vocationally’ (get paid as a driver) until you have passed all 4 modules!

 If you need any more information, please do not hesitate to Contact us.
 We are here to help!

 Not interested in Buses, why not consider another profession within the Motor Industry?

 Or if you fancy a change in career why not consider taking your LGV driving test.
 According to the Freight Transport Association, the UK are still short 40,000 drivers this means once you have your LGV licence you should have no issues finding a job.
 Take your career up a gear with Lancaster Training Services Ltd